AlasDiablo/Redshift-x-En-roue-libre-x-Les-disparus---PPIL/README.md

 </li><li>

-A. Create email config file
+A. Create email config file (other service)
 - Create a new folder into `src` named `conf`0
 - Create a new file into `src/conf` named `email.ini`.
 - Add this content into it with the proper modification: